Police Tactical Unit (Singapore): Early Days

-The PTU traces its history back to the early 1950s whereby the Maria Hertogh riots demonstrated the incapability of existing law enforcement measures in containing situations of mass rioting and other disturbances to public peace.
-Hence in 1952, the first Riot Squad was formed with 60 junior officers deliberately chosen from a wide range of ethnic backgrounds, and who have been screened to ensure no relations to any political party or faction.
-These officers underwent rigorous (military) training conducted by Colonel J.F.
-Fairbairn, who was formerly the Assistant Commissioner of the Shanghai Municipal Police Armed Reserve.
+The PTU traces its history back to the early 1950s, when the Maria Hertogh riots demonstrated the incapability of existing law enforcement measures to contain situations of mass rioting and other disturbances to public peace.
+Hence, in 1952, the first Riot Squad was formed with 60 junior officers deliberately chosen from a wide range of ethnic backgrounds, and who had been screened to ensure no relations to any political party or faction.
+These officers underwent rigorous (military) training conducted by Colonel William E. Fairbairn, who was formerly the Assistant Commissioner of the Shanghai Municipal Police Armed Reserve.

-These officers formed the first riot control squad which became operational in December 1952 as the Reserve Unit (RU).
-Their responsibilities included crowd control, riot control, and provision of assistance during natural calamities such as fires and floods, thus three specially-trained squads were formed.
+These officers formed the first riot control squad, which became operational in December 1952 as the Reserve Unit (RU).
+Their responsibilities included crowd control, riot control, and the provision of assistance during natural calamities such as fires and floods, thus, three specially trained squads were formed.

-In 1953, the squad was reorganised into 3 troops of 50 men each, and renamed as the Police Reserve Unit (PRU), with PRU 1 stationed at Mount Vernon Camp, PRU 2 at Queensway Base and PRU 3 at Jalan Bahar Camp.
-The unit would later come to be known as the Police Task Force (PTF) following the merger of all three Reserved Units and permanently based at Queensway Base.
+In 1953, the squad was reorganised into 3 troops of 50 men each and renamed the Police Reserve Unit (PRU), with PRU 1 stationed at Mount Vernon Camp, PRU 2 at Queensway Base and PRU 3 at Jalan Bahar Camp.
+The unit would later come to be known as the Police Task Force (PTF) following the merger of all three Reserved Units and would be permanently based at Queensway Base.

-Modern Times
+Modern times

-In response to an increasingly complicated and multi-faceted public safety and security requirements in contemporary environments, the PTF underwent another major review in 2003, this time with upgraded weaponry and vehicles, a change to their tactical uniforms in 2005, and the renaming of the unit as the Police Tactical Unit (PTU).
+In response to increasingly complicated and multi-faceted public safety and security requirements in contemporary environments, the PTF underwent another major review in 2003, this time with upgraded weaponry and vehicles, a change to their tactical uniforms in 2005, and the renaming of the unit as the Police Tactical Unit (PTU).

-Wong Kan Seng, Deputy Prime Minister and Home Affairs Minister, oversaw the acquisition of the PETRA (Patrol, Escort, Tactical Response Van) vehicles alongside Police Tactical Squad (PTS) and Troop Tactical Vehicle (TTV) vans for the use of the PTU alongside the rest of the SOC in 2006 just in time for the IMF World Bank Summit in Singapore.
+Wong Kan Seng, Deputy Prime Minister and Home Affairs Minister, oversaw the acquisition of the PETRA (Patrol, Escort, Tactical Response Van) vehicles alongside Police Tactical Squad (PTS) and Troop Tactical Vehicle (TTV) vans for the use of the PTU alongside the rest of the SOC in 2006, just in time for the IMF World Bank Summit in Singapore.
 The first two vans resemble Ford Transit Vans.

 The unit is currently conducting counter-terrorist duties such as security duties in order to deter terrorist threats in Singapore alongside other police units.

-The PTU also has a few sub-units; Armed Strike Teams and its National Servicemen unit called Public Order Troops that was formed on September 2018.
+The PTU also has sub-units; Armed Strike Teams, Rapid Deployment Troops and its National Servicemen Unit called Public Order Troops that was formed in September 2018.
 The POT, once fully implemented in 2023, will work alongside its regular counterparts in major events such as riots, national emergencies, and public order incidents, as well as possible terrorist attacks.